Back to Book/course

 Figure 4.
 Sinus bradycardia.
 Click to zoom.

-Treatment of sinus bradycardia: general aspects of management
+Treatment of sinus bradycardia

 Sick sinus syndrome (sinus node dysfunction), which is a common cause of bradycardia, is also discussed separately.